Creamy New England Clam Chowder

-In a mixing bowl, combine 2/3 cup flour with half and half, whisking well to remove lumps.
-Add to chowder, along with the chopped clams, and stir well to combine.
+Add half and half to chowder, along with the chopped clams, and stir well to combine.

 Increase heat to MED and cook, stirring often, about 3-5 minutes, or until heated through and thickened to desired consistency.

 Taste and add salt and pepper if needed.
-Serve and enjoy!
+Serve with cooked bacon and enjoy!

 TO USE CANNED CLAMS:

 Replace fresh clams with 2-3 small cans of minced clams, omitting the steam clams section of the ingredients and instructions.